 Articles will be submitted for peer-review, subject to a double-blind review process.
 Decisions for publication will be made only after completion of the peer review process.
 Depending upon the length of the submission, this may take anywhere between six and eight weeks.
 Please inform us if your submission is accepted for publication elsewhere.

-Electronic submissions should be sent in one of two ways: (1) via ExpressO, an electronic submission service operated by the Berkeley Electronic Press, or (2) directly to the Review via email@example.com.
+Electronic submissions may be sent in one of two ways: (1) via ExpressO, an electronic submission service operated by the Berkeley Electronic Press, or (2) directly to the Review via firstname.lastname@example.org.
 All versions of Microsoft Word, WordPerfect or PDF formats are welcome.
 Because submissions for other OU Law journals are sent to the "mwaters" email address, please indicate specifically that you are submitting your work to the American Indian Law Review.

 If you wish to send a hardcopy submission via regular mail, please address it to: American Indian Law Review, University of Oklahoma College of Law, 300 Timberdell Rd., Norman, OK 73019.
 An electronic copy of the article will be required if the article is accepted for publication.

 Please do not capitalize entire words to indicate small caps/large caps in either text or footnotes.
 If using Microsoft Word or WordPerfect software, you may use boldface to indicate words which should be placed in small caps/large caps (according to The Bluebook, small caps/large caps words include titles of books, names of periodicals, names of government agencies and titles of most government documents).